 7. Never stop learning

-It would help if you stayed competitive to be profitable in your freelance journey, which means updating your skills and capabilities from time to time.
-Some things you may have learned in school or a previous job may be obsolete in a couple of years.
+It would help if you stayed competitive to be profitable in your freelance journey, which means occasionally updating your skills and capabilities.
+Some things you may have learned in school or a previous job may be obsolete in a few years.

-You don’t need to avail yourself of fancy or expensive lessons to succeed since plenty of free courses offer certificates.
+You don’t need fancy or expensive lessons to succeed since plenty of free courses offer certificates.
 Fundamentals of Digital Marketing is one of the most popular online free courses in the Google Digital Garage with certification.
 Google Digital Garage offers a wide range of free courses you can use to develop your freelance business.

 Freelancing is an excellent investment, allowing you to forego the 9 to 5 and eventually create a brand.
 However, starting a profitable freelance journey relies entirely on your ability to plan your career, take advantage of free resources and maximize your income with intelligent time and money management.
 My next posts will detail the points mentioned above.